kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/oauth/dex/_index.md

 ```

 To verify that the Virtual Service has been accepted by Gloo, let's port-forward the Gateway Proxy service so that it is
-reachable from you machine at `localhost:8080`:
+reachable from your machine at `localhost:8080`:
 ```
 kubectl -n gloo-system port-forward svc/gateway-proxy-v2 8080:80
 ```